kachun333/KMPk-1617-Grad-Mag/CONTRIBUTING.md

 ### **Suggesting Enhancements ✨**

-This section guides you through submitting an enhancement suggestion for OurPromise, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for KMPk 16/17 Grad Mag, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions 🔎.

 Before creating enhancement suggestions, please check if it exists or not.
 When you are creating an enhancement suggestion, please include as many details as possible.
 Just include the steps that you imagine you would take if the feature you're requesting existed.